- Search The Registry

 - My Account

 *The founding of Arkansas Baptist College (ABC) is celebrated on this date in 1884.

-Arkansas Baptist College was accredited by the Higher Learning Commission in 1987.
-In February 2014 the Commission placed the college on notice that it was at risk for being out of compliance with the commission's criteria for accreditation.
-In August 2015 the commission gave the college a "Show-Cause" order to present a case that its accreditation should not be withdrawn.
+The Higher Learning Commission accredited Arkansas Baptist College in 1987.
+In February 2014, the Commission placed the college on notice that it was at risk of being out of compliance with its accreditation criteria.
+In August 2015, the commission gave the college a "Show-Cause" order to present a case that its accreditation should not be withdrawn.
 The order was withdrawn in November 2016.
 The commission placed the college on probation in 2019 for failing to meet the accreditation criterion that requires the institution to have adequate resources.
 Notable alumni include musician Louis Jordan.